 This chandelier composed of miniature models of iconic chairs will set the heart of furniture design junkies on fire.

 The Nice Ball, by Italian artist Paola Pivi, is made entirely from 80 miniature chairs which are attached to an aluminum structure.
-Each chandelier measures approximately 28 inches in diameter and is made from a . . . → Read More: A chandelier by Paola Pivi composed of miniature furniture from the Vitra Design Museum
+Each chandelier measures approximately 28 inches in diameter and is made from . . . → Read More: A chandelier by Paola Pivi composed of miniature furniture from the Vitra Design Museum

 'Buy Me Something', part of the 'Lily Lives in the City' series by Lyuba Haleva